-Prepare a major paper containing an overview of the research methods you have selected for use in undertaking your dissertation.
-The paper should be approximately 20 double-spaced typewritten pages and include thorough referencing of the literature.
+Prepare a major paper containing a scholarly discussion of your findings from these studies.
+Students are to gather insight into the differences between theory (from the readings) and practice (from the field observations), identify and clarify these incongruities, and propose solutions to better understanding these differences.
+The paper should be approximately 20 double-spaced typewritten pages and include thorough referencing of the literature and observations.
 Deviations within this assignment may be negotiated with the instructor but some form of written or recorded information must be submitted for faculty review.